Updated on February 4th, 2026 by Felix Martinez

 Business Overview

 Sysco was founded in 1969 and went public the following year.
-The company has grown steadily over the nearly five decades since.
+The company has grown steadily over the past five decades.

-Today, Sysco is the largest food distributor in the U.S. It distributes products including fresh and frozen foods, as well as dairy and beverage products.
-It also provides non-food products including tableware, cookware, restaurant and kitchen supplies, and cleaning supplies.
+Today, Sysco is the largest food distributor in the U.S., distributing products including fresh and frozen foods, dairy, and beverages.
+It also provides non-food products, including tableware, cookware, restaurant and kitchen supplies, and cleaning supplies.

 Source: Investor Presentation

-The company has a wide range of customers, which include restaurants, healthcare facilities, education, government offices, travel, leisure, and retail businesses.
-It also has a large segment of other customer types such as bakeries, churches, civic and fraternal organizations, vending distributors, and international exports.
+The company serves a wide range of customers, including restaurants, healthcare facilities, education, government offices, travel, leisure, and retail businesses.
+It also serves a broad range of other customer types, including bakeries, churches, civic and fraternal organizations, vending distributors, and international exporters.

-In all, Sysco has approximately 600,000 customers.
-Its position atop the food distribution industry provides Sysco with high-profit margins and future growth potential.
+In all, Sysco has approximately 730,000 customers.
+Its position at the top of the food distribution industry gives Sysco high profit margins and strong growth potential.

 Growth Prospects